Waterfall Charts in PowerPoint: The Complete Guide for Consultants

 Waterfall charts excel in three scenarios:

-How did revenue change from last year to this year?
-A waterfall chart breaks down the contributing factors—new customers added value, churn subtracted value, price increases added value—making the story immediately clear.
+- Explaining change over time — How did revenue change from last year to this year?
+A waterfall breaks down the contributing factors, making the story immediately clear.
+Use cases include year-over-year revenue variance, quarter-over-quarter profit changes, and budget vs. actual gaps.

-How does gross revenue become net income?
-A waterfall chart shows each deduction: COGS, operating expenses, taxes, until you reach the final number.
+- Breaking down components of a total — How does gross revenue become net income?
+A waterfall shows each deduction until you reach the final number.
+Use cases include income statement walks (Revenue to Net Income), cost structure breakdowns, and margin analysis.

-Where are we versus where we need to be?
-A gap waterfall shows the current state, the shortfall, and the target—making the challenge tangible.
+- Highlighting gaps between targets and actuals — Where are we versus where we need to be?
+A gap waterfall shows the current state, shortfall, and target.
+Use cases include sales pipeline vs. quota, headcount actual vs. plan, and market share current vs. target.

 | Don't Use When | Use Instead |